nginxinc/nginx-supportpkg-for-k8s/README.md

 $ kubectl plugin list
 The following compatible plugins are available:

-/path/to/plugin/kubectl-nic-supportpkg
+/path/to/plugin/kubectl-nginx-supportpkg
 ```

 ## Usage

-The plugin is invoked via `kubectl nic supportpkg` and has only one required flag, `-n` or `--namespace`:
+The plugin is invoked via `kubectl nginx-supportpkg` and has two required flags:

+* `-n` or `--namespace` indicates the namespace(s) where the product is running.
+* `-p` or `--product` indicates the product to collect information from.

 ```
-$ kubectl nic supportpkg -n default -n nginx-ingress-0 Running job pod-list...
+$ kubectl nginx-supportpkg -n default -n nginx-ingress-0 -p nic Running job pod-list...
 OK
 Running job collect-pods-logs...
 OK
 Running job events-list...
 OK